 - Learning international languages will improve your cognitive thinking ability.

 - Last but not least, it helps in building connections across cultures.

 (“If you work hard enough at it, you can even grind an iron rod to a needle,”)

 As the oldest form of the Chinese language, Mandarin is one of the best foreign languages to learn.
 Not only limited to China, but it has a large number of speakers throughout the world, including Thailand, Taiwan, and Mongolia.
 Learning Mandarin will help you discover Chinese literature in-depth and will also nurture you professionally.
-However, it is advised to pursue long term programs so that you develop a strong command over the language.
+However, it is advised to pursue long-term programs so that you develop a strong command of the language.
 You can also enrol in Mandarin classes!